P1kachu/ProgrammingLearning/README.md

 Nothing will be clearly explained, you will just have exercises and corrections.
 You need to look for answers on the internet (stackoverflow.com is a good start for example) and search by yourself.
-Tutorials are available all around the internet, but searching by yourself helps you learning about things you were not looking for !
+Tutorials are available all around the internet, but searching by yourself helps you learn about things you were not looking for !